Jake McCarthy Player Props: Diamondbacks vs. Tigers

-On Friday, Jake McCarthy (hitting .273 in his past 10 games) and the Arizona Diamondbacks play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 6:40 PM ET.
+Jake McCarthy and his .324 on-base percentage over his past 10 games (59 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Detroit Tigers and Matthew Boyd on June 10 at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Nationals.
+In his last game he had a one-hit showing (1-for-3) against the Tigers.

 Jake McCarthy Game Info & Props vs. the Tigers